uzh-dqbm-cmi/Tnpb/README.md

 =======
-We also set up a web-based user friendly interface https://www.tnpb.app/ where you can use our model model directly without installing or running any python code.
+We also set up a web-based user-friendly interface https://www.tnpb.app/ where you can use our model model directly without installing or running any python code.